ASE2024work/ServerlessVariance/README.md

 * In the directory "**ServerlessFunctionCode**", there are deployment packages corresponding to Func1 to Func72.
   - the code for each serverless function is packaged in a separate folder
-  - the short input payload for some serverless functions is recorded in the file "**Executed serverless functions.xlsx**"
+  - the short input payload for some serverless functions is recorded in the file "**Serverless functions.xlsx**"
   - the long input payload for some serverless functions is stored in the directory "**input**", including the payloads for func20, func29, func54, func56, func57, and func60

+## Performance Data of Serverless Functions

+* We make raw data of cold-start/warm-start performance publicly available.
+Please refer to the file "**Performance data of serverless functions.xlsx**".
+We use the end-to-end response latencies of each serverless function with 50 repetitions.

 ## Scripts